Oleksandr - Fotolia

 SAP shakes up the executive suite

 While SAP attempts to speed up S/4HANA migration momentum, the company must now do it with a transformed leadership team.
-The first few months of 2019 saw a major shakeup of the SAP board and executive roster.
+The few months of 2019 saw a major shakeup of the SAP board and executive roster.
 Long-time SAP veterans left the company, including Robert Enslin, president of the cloud business group; Bjorn Goerke, CTO and president of SAP Cloud platform; and Bernd Leukert, co-leader of SAP digital services.
 They were replaced by SAP veterans, including Jennifer Morgan, who took over Enslin's role leading the cloud business group after running SAP global customer operations group for several years.

 The shake-up raises questions.
 Much of the new SAP leadership has a deep sales rather than technology background, but it's too early to tell if this will have an effect on SAP's products, according to analyst Jon Reed, co-founder of Diginomica, a technology analysis firm that focuses on ERP.